Pilot & Seed Grants

 The Penn Center for Musculoskeletal Disorders is once again accepting applications for its Pilot and Feasibility Grant Program.
 Submissions should be related to musculoskeletal tissue injury and repair which is the broad focus of the Center and Grants are only eligible for Full Members (if you are not a member but would like to become one, please visit: www.med.upenn.edu/pcmd/memberinfo.shtml for instructions on joining).

-Pilot grants will be due on February 29, 2016 with a planned start date of July 1, 2016 and we are expecting to award 3 new grants in this round.
-Potential applicants are encouraged to send Lou Soslowsky a short e-mail, with your name, a rough title of your proposed project, a sentence or two (at most) describing the global hypothesis or objective, and a note as to which of the 3 Research Cores (Biomechanics, Micro-CT Imaging, Histology) you would use (core use is required for pilot funding).
-Pleased send your e-mail asap, so that you can be advised and guided on the appropriateness of your application idea within the framework of the overall Center.
+Pilot grants will be due on Friday, February 24, 2017 with a planned start date of July 1, 2017 and we are expecting to award 3 new grants in this round.
+Potential applicants are encouraged to send Lou Soslowsky a short e-mail, with your name, a rough title of your proposed project, a sentence or two (at most) describing the global hypothesis or objective, and a note as to which of the 3 Research Cores (Biomechanics, Micro-CT, Histology) you would use (core use is required for pilot funding).
+Please send your e-mail asap, so that you can be advised and guided on the appropriateness of your application idea within the framework of the overall Center.
 For more information on our Cores and Center in general, please see our web site at www.med.upenn.edu/pcmd.

 Only Full Members are eligible.
 If you are not currently a member, please visit our website at www.med.upenn.edu/pcmd/memberinfo.shtml